ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![path definitions](./images/branchdef6.png)

-Add the Service definition and upload the BranchSOAP.wsdl file, by clicking on the + icon close to the Services definition
+Add the Service definition by uploading the BranchSOAP.wsdl file, click on the + icon close to the Services definition

 ![SOAP API REST new](./images/apic-soap-rest-service-def.png)